nacular/doodle/docs/keyboard.md

 ## Key Listeners

-Views are able to receive key events once the `keyboardModule` is loaded and they have `focus`.
+Views are able to receive key events once the `KeyboardModule` is loaded and they have `focus`.
 You can then attach a [`KeyListener`](https://github.com/pusolito/doodle/blob/master/Core/src/commonMain/kotlin/com/nectar/doodle/event/KeyListener.kt#L4) to any View and get notified.